Job vacancies

 Current Vacancies

-Guildhall Young Artists Taunton Music Tutors (various disciplines)
+Guildhall Young Artists Taunton Drama & Music Tutors (various disciplines)

-Guildhall Young Artists Taunton is one of Somerset’s most exciting Saturday performing arts centre offering a range of classes and performance opportunities for 5 to 18-year-olds in music and drama.
+Guildhall Young Artists Taunton (GYA Taunton) is one of Somerset’s most exciting Saturday performing arts centres offering a range of classes and performance opportunities for 5 to 18-year-olds in music and drama.
 Based at Richard Huish College, Taunton, young people develop their creativity and access high quality training across a variety of styles and genres.

 As the centre is expanding, we are seeking additional tutors and wish to appoint an energetic and highly skilled team of tutors, top practitioners and industry professionals, across a variety of styles and genres to teach our U18 students, and to ensure that Guildhall Young Artists provides an excellent creative education.